noumanaltaf/react-app-boilerplate/README.md

 - Replace Material-UI with your preferred UI library or write your own styles with Emotion.
 - Add new pages, components, and hooks to the app.
-- Modify the example server-side API calls in the hooks to match your own API.
+- Modify the example server-side API calls in the api/todo to match your own API.

 ## Conclusion